syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 ## Clear Selection

-SfDataGrid allows you to clear the selection applied in the grid rows in two ways, either by setting the `SfDataGrid.SelectionMode` to “None” or by calling the [SfDataGrid.SelectionController.ClearSelection ()](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController~ClearSelection.html) method.
+SfDataGrid allows you to clear the selection applied in the grid rows in two ways, either by setting the `SfDataGrid.SelectionMode` to `None` or by calling the [SfDataGrid.SelectionController.ClearSelection ()](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController~ClearSelection.html) method.

 The following code example illustrates how to clear selection in SfDataGrid.